Metal-to-insulator transition in Pt-doped TiSe$_2$ driven by emergent network of narrow transport channels

-\para{} Together with the increase of the domain wall density, we observe an increase of the gap in the representative tunnelling spectra in the gapped regions of the doped samples as shown in Fig.~\ref{fig:STMFIG}d.
-Bulk \ce{PtSe2} is known to be a semimetal.
-How does the Ti-Pt substitution increase the gap?
-An interesting picture emerges from the study of local density of states.
-The local $\rmd I /\rmd V$ map (measured at the bias voltage $V_{\text{bias}} = -20\,\mathrm{mV}$), corresponding to the topography image of Fig.~\ref{fig:STMFIG}c, reveals regions with different density-of-states behaviors.
-While the averaged $\rmd I / \rmd V$ of the larger area denoted as 1 in Fig.~\ref{fig:STMFIG}f and \ref{fig:STMFIG}g shows a large gap, we also observe regions with a smaller pseudogap (denoted as 2, 3, and 4), spatially correlated with the location of the domain walls as identified by the topography.
-The existence of such regions with low energy spectra indicates a charge or spectral transfer from the domains to the domain walls.
+\para{} We now focus on the behavior of the local density of states (LDOS) in the $x=0.1$ samples.
+An interesting picture emerges from our study of $\rmd I /\rmd V$ maps (measured at $V_{\text{bias}} = -20\,\mathrm{mV}$ in the same area as the topography in Fig.~\ref{fig:STMFIG}c) that reveals regions with different density-of-states behaviors.
+In the larger area region within the domains denoted as 1 in Figs.~\ref{fig:STMFIG}f and g the density of states is close to zero around $\mu$ with the conduction band bottom seemingly shifted to higher energies.
+On the other hand, in the regions denoted by 2, 3, and 4, spatially correlated with the location of the domain walls as identified by the topography, we observe a finite density of states around $\mu$ with a small pseudogap.
+This suggests that there is a charge or spectral weight transfer from the domains to the domain walls.

-\para{} Interestingly, this pseudo gap persists in the spatially averaged spectrum shown in Fig.~\ref{fig:STMFIG}h with a gap energy scale comparable to the one observed by ARPES (see the inset of Fig.~\ref{fig:STMFIG}h).
-We are thus able to corroborate that the pseudogap observed in the average density of states by STM agrees with that observed in ARPES.
-In addition, STM provides a detailed local view that the Pt dopants disrupts the charge density wave, and affects the local electronic spectra.
+\para{} The spatially averaged spectrum shown in Fig.~\ref{fig:STMFIG}h shows pseudogap, i.e., a depletion in the density of states relative to background on an energy scale of 30\,meV around $\mu$, which is highlighted when a polynomial background is subtracted (see inset to Fig.~\ref{fig:STMFIG}h as well as Supplementary Fig.~10).
+Of importance is our observation that the energy scale of the pseudogap is comparable to the one observed by ARPES.
+Similar pseudogap features are not visible in the averaged spectra of the $x=0$ samples (Supplementary Fig.~10).
+Based on this we can conclude that the pseudogap feature for $x=0.1$ sample can be independently observed from STM and the associated energy scales qualitatively agree with the ARPES observations.
+In addition, STM provides a detailed local view that the Pt dopants disrupt the CDW and affects the local electronic spectra (see also Supplementary Note~5, Supplementary Figs.~7--9).
 It is thus important to understand the role of the Pt dopants theoretically.

 \para{} It is encouraging that the pseudogap measured in ARPES agrees with the pseudogap in the averaged density of states; it is, however, unclear how with a finite density of states at zero energy, the resistivity in the Pt-substituted samples could be 5 orders of magnitude larger than the as-grown samples.